Taco Seasoning Recipe – Ditch the Packet for GOOD! – with VIDEO

 - 1 teaspoon black pepper

-2. Add 2 to 3 tablespoons of this mixture plus 1/2 to 3/4 cup of water to one pound of cooked meat (of your choice).
+- Add 1-2 tablespoons (or up to the full amount if you like it spicier) of this mixture plus 1/2 to 3/4 cup of water to one pound of cooked meat of your choice – see note about flour.
 Simmer over medium heat, stirring frequently until there is very little liquid left in the pan.

 Note: Add a tablespoon of all-purpose flour to the pound of cooked meat to thicken up the mixture a bit.